siavashyj/toolbox/playlist-downloader/README.md

 # YouTube Playlist Downloader

 This Python script allows you to download information about playlists created by a YouTube account, including both private and public playlists.
+This is useful for backing up your playlists or for analyzing the videos in your playlists.

 ## Features